pintergreg/software-engineering/lectures/02_scrum.md

 - in agreement with the product owner, the developers select items from the product backlog to include in the current sprint agenda
 - the scrum team may refine these items during this process
 <!--     - which increases understanding and confidence -->
-- not easy to select how much can be completed within a sprint
+- **not easy to select how much can be completed within a sprint**
 - the more the developers know about
     - their past performance (e.g., burndown charts),
     - their upcoming capacity (e.g., vacation, holidays), and
     - the definition of done,
     - the more confident they will be in their sprint forecasts

-## topics of sprint planning - wow will the chosen work get done?
+## topics of sprint planning - how will the chosen work get done?

 - for each selected item, the developers plan the work necessary to create an increment that meets the DoD
 - often done by decomposing product backlog items into smaller work items of one day or less